wasmerio/wasmer/lib/js-api/README.md

 a JavaScript host.
 It means that it is possible to write a Rust program that uses Wasmer, and compiles everything to WebAssembly to run in a browser, Node.js, Deno and so on.

+This crate doesn't ship with any compilers or engines, as it leverages the Javascript VM to compile and run WebAssembly.

 ## Usage

 We recommend aliasing `wasmer_js` to `wasmer` at the top of your crate.